cyr19/MENLI/experiments/README.md

 The details of the settings and checkpoints used for those metrics can be found in [metrics/scorer_utils.py](metrics/scorer_utils.py).
 Generally, we used the currently recommended or default checkpoints (May 2022).
+You may need to first install all dependencies required by those metrics to run our experiments.
 <!--
 So COMET and BLEURT
 dominating on MT in our evaluation is with no doubt, since most of the used datasets are just